 When we speak with landlords that call us who are dealing with a difficult tenant that won’t leave, we always present this as an option.
 However, we understand that for many sellers, this has become emotional and 99% of the people we speak with in this situation say something along the lines of, “Why would I pay them, they should have been the ones paying me!”
 Sometimes you need to look past the emotional aspects of this arrangement and do what makes the most sense for you financially, long term.

-Your last option is selling the property to someone willing to buy it with the difficult tenant.
+Your last option is selling the rental property to someone willing to buy it with the difficult tenant.
 When selling a house with a tenant, your buyer pool is limited since most buyers in the housing market are looking for a home they can occupy themselves.
 When selling with a difficult or non-paying tenant, the buyer pool is even smaller, since most landlord investors do not want to take on that burden and risk.
 Additionally, the property will not qualify for any bank financing with the non-paying tenant so it limits the buyer pool to only those people that have the ability to buy houses with cash.